Perhexiline: Poor metabolisers

 It is estimated that 7–10% of Caucasians are CYP2D6 poor metabolisers (PMs).
 Most PMs have an autosomal recessive polymorphism in the CYP2D6 locus which results in the severely compromised metabolism of at least 25 drugs.
 It is believed that there are hundreds of potential polymorphism which will result in a PM, some result in functionally deficient CYP2D6, while others cause the absence of CYP2D6.

-The Hydroxyperhexiline:Perhexiline ratio
+Hydroxyperhexiline:perhexiline ratio

 Cis-hydroxyperhexiline is the primary determinant of perhexiline clearance and there is relatively little interindividual variability in the clearance of Cis-hydroxyperhexiline; therefore, the Cis-hydroxyperhexiline/perhexiline concentration ratio may be useful for optimizing individual patient treatment with the antianginal agent perhexiline.
 There is a segment of the population with very low hydroxyperhexiline/perhexiline ratios, this subpopulation contains those patients with the PM phenotype.
 It has been suggested that those with ratios ≤0.3 should be considered PMs; thus, providing a simple method for identifying PMs.